KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/docs/ws1-architecture/README.md

 {% include "./2organize.md" %}

 ## Update references in the HTML file {#references} <span class="navigate-top"><a href="#top" title="Take me to the top of page"><i class="fa fa-chevron-circle-up" aria-hidden="true"></i></a></span>
-Lastly, we need to update references to the assets in _index.html_ so that our website displays properly by replacing the string `DIR` with the correct path name.
+Let's update references to the assets in _index.html_ by replacing the string `DIR` with the correct path name so that our website displays properly.
 {% include "./3references.md" %}

 ## Nice job!
 Celebrate a toast with your neighbor!